 - Spiral to take notes in (provide by student).

 - Participate in all discussions and group projects.

 - Complete the homework prior to class (Each week will begin with a quiz).

 - Not sleep or lay one’s head upon the table – we are here to learn.

 - Be dressed appropriately – pajamas, bedroom slippers, etc. are not permitted.

 - Attend with a Parent and/or Sponsor each week we have class.
 Since this is a journey of faith, the parent and/or sponsor attends to support, learn and assist in answering questions.

 St. Leo’s is required by the Bishop to ensure and testify that each participant is adequately prepared to receive the sacraments.
 In order to do so, there must be an objective way of evaluating each student.
-This will be done through four means: class participation, assignments, weekly quizzes, and meeting with the instructor and the clergy of St. Leo the Great.
+This will be done through five means: class participation, assignments, weekly quizzes, Diocesan test and meeting with the instructors and interviewers.
+To receive the sacraments, each candidate must:

 - Attend Sunday mass weekly and all holy days of obligation,

 - Demonstrate they are an active part of the parish community,